Eliminating Quantization Errors in Classification-Based Sound Source Localization: Supervised sound source localization

-The workflow for supervised single sound source localization can be represented by Fig. \ref{fig:workflow}, where the red box represents the output architecture that is the main focus of this paper.
+The workflow for supervised single-source localization can be represented by Figure \ref{fig:workflow}, where the red box represents the output architecture that is our main focus.
 The ultimate goal of our design is to improve the predictive accuracy of $\hat p$.

 Concerning the challenge of localizing multiple sound sources, we suggest utilizing the source splitting mechanism proposed in \cite{subramanian2022deep} to decompose the problem into multiple single-source localization tasks.
-Specifically, this approach entails incorporating a Mask-Split module into the DNN, which can implicitly separate the speech signals of multiple speakers without requiring pre-training.
-Subsequently, the localization task can be performed on the separated speech features.
-This approach reduces the negative effects of pseudo peaks on multi-speaker localization, and leverages the additional advantages of softmax over sigmoid, as opposed to the commonly used multi-label classification scheme.